You can track 200 tasks and still miss the important ones

 The problem isn’t the number of tasks.
 The problem is deciding which task to do next.
 Finding the best prioritization apps means choosing tools that force ranking decisions instead of letting everything sit at the same level.
 Standard to-do lists just track work; prioritization tools force you to pick what matters most.

 Here is why that matters: making repeated decisions without structure drains mental energy.
 Psychologists Vohs, Baumeister, and colleagues at the University of Minnesota demonstrated that the act of making choices depletes self-regulation resources, reducing the quality of subsequent decisions [1].
-That finding explains why flat task lists create fatigue – every time you scan an unranked list and choose what to do next, you spend cognitive resources that a structured system would preserve.
+The finding that decision-making depletes self-regulation resources explains why flat task lists create fatigue – every time you scan an unranked list and choose what to do next, you spend cognitive resources that a structured system would preserve.

 The difference between a to-do list and a prioritization system is the difference between knowing what needs doing and knowing what needs doing now.